greg1232/align-speech/README.md

-# Autoalign
+# Align Speech

-Attempts to fix start and end timestamps in SRT files using the timestamps from a speech to text model.
+Matches a text file and audio file.
 The current version uses google cloud speech.
+There is a command line tool that supports SRT files.

 # Installation: